-You need to make sure that all the parts are well assembled first before mounting the canister filter in its position.
-You can now connect the inflow and outflow pipes and connect it to your tank based on the canister instructions.
-Place it where it will permanently be running to ensure that no one disturbs it.
+You need to make sure that all the parts are well assembled first, before mounting the canister filter in its position.
+You can now connect the inflow and outflow pipes and connect the filter to your tank based on the canister instructions.
+Place it in its permanent place to ensure that it doesn’t need to be disturbed later.

 5. What’s the best canister filter for a fish tank?

-Different models will come with all sorts of features, you simply need to make sure that these features can work for your best fish tank.
-That is how you get to choose.
+Different models will come with all sorts of features; you simply need to choose a model with features that will work best for your fish tank.

-The maintenance of the canister filter might vary from one manufacturer to the other and also just how often it is used.
-Ideally, you should clean it every 3 months for effective working.
+The maintenance of the canister filter will vary from one manufacturer to another and also based on how often the filter is used.
+Ideally, you should clean it every three months for greatest effectiveness.

 7. Where to put purigen in canister filter?